Skip to content ↓

 What arrangements are in place to handle complaints from parents regarding the SEN provision made at the school?

-If there are any complaints relating to the provision for children with SEN or EAL these will be dealt with in the first instance by the class teacher and SENCO / Ethnic Minority Achievement Co-ordinator, then, if unresolved, by head teacher.
+If there are any complaints relating to the provision for children with SEN or EAL these will be dealt with in the first instance by the class teacher and SENCO / Ethnic Minority Achievement Co-ordinator, then, if unresolved, by the head teacher.
 The governor with specific responsibility for SEN/inclusion may be involved if necessary.
-In the case of an unresolved complaint the issue should be taken through the general Governors complaints procedure (see separate Complaints Policy).
+In the case of an unresolved complaint, the issue should be taken through the general Governors complaints procedure (see separate Complaints Policy).